-Bill Cannon is a native of Leesburg, Georgia and has been practicing law for more than 35 years.
-He focuses his practice in the area of civil litigation and has extensive experience in complex litigation.
-Bill enjoys working closely with his clients in finding innovative solutions to the challenges they face.
+Bill Cannon is a native of Leesburg, Georgia and has been practicing law for more than 40 years.
+He focuses his practice in the areas of civil litigation, business law, municipal law, and community associations.
+Bill has extensive experience in complex litigation and enjoys working closely with his clients in finding innovative solutions to the challenges they face.
 He has a keen interest in professionalism and has been a speaker for orientations on professionalism at law schools.
 Bill is an author of a variety of professional articles and has made many presentations on professionalism in the practice of law and the importance of the justice system.

 PROFESSIONAL MEMBERSHIPS AND ACTIVITIES

 - Construction Law Section

 American Bar Association